1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 }
 ```

-### <a name=""></a> Adding another competency
+### <a name="add-another-competency"></a> Adding another competency

 Say "Harnessing Planentary Rotational Energy" is part of a higher level competency, "Alternative Energy".

-To express this in the transcript, we're going to need to add the new transcript entity, add the record for the learner, and somehow associate the two.
+To express this in the transcript, we're going to need to:
+1. Add the new transcript entity
+2. Add the record for the learner
+3. Somehow associate the two competencies

 First, let's add the transcript entity: